jackpal/jackpal.github.io/_posts/2010-05-08-Writing_an_Android_application_in_JavaScript_and_HTML5.md

 ---
 date: 2010-05-08 02:56
 description: Happy Mother's Day everyone!
 This year I wrote an Android app for my wife for Mother's Day.
 How geeky is that?
 image: wordgame.jpg
 tags: android,JavaScript,phonegap,games
+title: Writing an Android application in JavaScript and HTML5
 ---

-# Writing an Android application in JavaScript and HTML5

 ![Screenshot of word game](/assets/posts/2010-05-08-Writing_an_Android_application_in_JavaScript_and_HTML5-wordgame.jpg) Happy Mother's Day everyone!
 This year I wrote an Android app for my wife for